gbauza3destinee/gbauza3destinee/README.md

 }

 🔭Currently Working On {
-- Studying algorithms and program design with the Java Language.
+- Studying algorithms and low level design with the Java Language.
 - Learning Python, a new dynamic programming language (with the intention of widening my understanding of other non-static computer languages and their application in real life!)
 }